A woman walked into a church in Redmond and asked, “Where can I sleep tonight?”

 The first step in this journey was the Angeline’s Day Center, a partnership between Bellevue First Congregational Church [BFCC] and YWCA that opened in 2006.
 The center provided respite to women from 9 AM to 3 PM on weekdays.
 While this service represented a big step forward to serve women experiencing homelessness on the Eastside, the staff was unwilling to be satisfied with the reality of turning the women out, daily, to sleep on the streets.

-A fledgling board of directors sought out Eastside Interfaith Social Concerns Council (EISCC) to serve as the parent organization, allowing the board to begin fundraising in earnest.
-BFCC generously helped with space, reduced rent, and other support, and two individual BFCC parishioners donated the seed money needed to begin the new program.
-The Sophia Way was born, nearly two years from the date of the opening of Angeline’s Day Center.
+In the summer of 2008, BFCC began a series of community meetings to determine what more could be done to serve women experiencing homelessness in East King County.
+A new organization, Sophia Way, began taking shape.
+A fledgling board of directors sought out Eastside Interfaith Social Concerns Council (EISCC) to serve as the fiscal sponsor, allowing the board to start fundraising in earnest.
+Two individual BFCC parishioners donated the seed money needed to begin the new program.

-In November 2012, the program moved to Sophia’s Place in the newly renovated basement of St. Luke’s Lutheran Church in Bellevue.
-This move improved the facilities, increased the capacity to 21 women each night, and continued the relationship with Angeline’s Day Center.
+Four years later, in November 2012, The Sophia Way moved the shelter to the basement of St. Luke’s Lutheran Church in Bellevue, calling it Sophia’s Place.
+This move improved the available facilities, increasing capacity to 21 women each night, and the organization continued the relationship with Angeline’s Day Center.

 In December 2012, The Sophia Way became an independent 501(c)(3) organization.

 2008 The Sophia Way opens its doors to women.
 The shelter is housed at Bellevue First Congregational Church and offers a safe place to sleep.

 2012 Sophia’s Place begins operations in the newly renovated basement of St. Luke’s Lutheran Church in Bellevue, providing 21 women with a personal cubicle and stability for six months.
 The Sophia Way is an independent 501(c)(3) organization.